richielee/sudoku/README.md

 # Sudoku
-Implementing the backtracking algorithm to solve Sudoku games
+Implementing the backtracking algorithm to solve Sudoku puzzles.

 This project was done on the second weekend of the piscine at 42.